Effects of quintessence on scattering and absorption sections of black holes: Absorption cross-section

 \subsection{Absorption cross-section with $\omega=-2/3$ and $\omega=-1/2$}

-The absorption cross-sections for $\omega =-2/3$ and $\omega =-1/2$ are plotted in Figure (\ref{Fig6}), respectively in the case of the sinc approximation.
-It is obvious that the absorption cross section tends to zero as $\omega M$ increases.
-Comparing the curves with a same value of $c=0.1$ , we can observed that $\sigma_{Abs}$ of Schw BH-$\omega$ is more larger that the absorption cross-section of Bardeen and RN BHs-$\omega$ (as the case of the classical and semi-classical scattering cross-sections).
-It also shows that the difference of the curves is numerically significant with respect to their amplitude with larger values of $\omega M$ in both cases.
+The absorption cross-sections for $\omega =-2/3$ are plotted in Fig. \ref{Fig6} {\bf (a)} and in the Fig. \ref{Fig6} {\bf (b)} for $\omega =-1/2$, both in the case of the sinc approximation.
+It is obvious that the amplitude of absorption cross-sections tend to a constant as $\text{w} M$ increases.
+Comparing the curves with the same value of $c=0.1$, we can observe that $\sigma_{abs}$ of Schw BH-$\omega$ is larger than the absorption cross-section of Bardeen and RN BHs-$\omega$ (as the case of the classical and semi-classical scattering cross-sections).
+It also shows that the difference between the curves is numerically significant with respect to their amplitude with larger values of $\text{w} M$ in both cases.